 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2020, the B.C.
 Liquor Distribution Branch reported total carbon emissions of approximately 3,964,000 kg CO2e.
-This figure represents the organisation's overall emissions but does not specify the breakdown into Scope 1, 2, or 3 emissions, as no detailed scope data is available.
-Currently, there are no documented reduction targets or climate pledges from the B.C.
-Liquor Distribution Branch, indicating a lack of formal commitments to reduce emissions or engage in climate initiatives.
+This figure represents the organisation's overall emissions but does not specify the breakdown into Scope 1, 2, or 3 emissions, as no detailed scope data has been disclosed.
+Currently, there are no publicly stated reduction targets or climate commitments from the B.C.
+Liquor Distribution Branch, nor are there any initiatives reported under frameworks such as the Science Based Targets initiative (SBTi).
 The absence of specific reduction initiatives suggests that the organisation may be in the early stages of developing a comprehensive climate strategy.
 As of now, the B.C.
-Liquor Distribution Branch does not inherit emissions data from any parent or related organisations, and all reported figures are derived directly from its own operations.
+Liquor Distribution Branch does not inherit emissions data from a parent company, indicating that its reported emissions are solely its own.
+The organisation's future climate commitments and potential reduction strategies remain unclear, highlighting an opportunity for enhanced transparency and action in addressing climate change.